 - About - Summary of background and experience.
 Similar to the profile section on your CV this is your professional unique selling point and should be relevant to the types of clients you would like to attract

 - Portfolio of work - Where you present your selection of work

 - Services - What is it you have to offer?
 List your skillets.
 Services can also be combined with the About section.

 Start with the basics as over time you’ll add, develop and improve your online portfolio.

-Dribbble - Dribbble is community of designers showcasing their work to allow employers to find and resource the right designer for a project or role.
+Dribbble - Dribbble is a community of designers showcasing their work to allow employers to find and resource the right designer for a project or role

 Wix - Cloud-based web development platform that provides a drag and drop function to build your ideal portfolio

 Wordpress - WordPress is a free and open-source content management system with loads of functionality and plugins.